Originally published Feb 10, 2014, updated Oct 26, 2021

 If you are an accountant, bookkeeper, small business owner or freelance business/finance writer and are interested in contributing to the Kashoo blog, email us your idea at firstname.lastname@example.org.

 In order to pay yourself a salary as a business owner, you must first set up a payroll account with the Canada Revenue Agency (CRA).
-This is a simple process where you can contact the CRA business line and they can set up the account.
+This is a simple process where you can contact the CRA business line and they can set up the account, or apply online on the government of Canada website.
 The payroll account will contain the same business number as your corporation but will contain an “RP” as opposed to the “RC” that is at the end of your corporate business number.
-When you pay a salary from your corporation, it will be a deduction that will reduce your corporate net income, however you will be taxed on the salary you receive on your personal tax return.
+When you pay a salary from your corporation, it will be a deduction that will reduce your corporate net income, however, you will be taxed on the salary you receive on your personal tax return.

 The amount of room available to make a contribution to your Registered Retirement Savings Plan (RRSP) is based on your prior year’s “earned income.”
 Therefore, paying a dividend instead of salary will limit the room available to make a contribution to your RRSP in the following year since dividends do not count towards “earned income.”
 As an RRSP contribution results in an income tax deduction, the increased room available is a major advantage of paying a salary.